 The mapping is not done to the risk zone with highest risk weight, but to another zone (some quantile, average, auxiliary zone …).
 This can be an option to lessen the prudency.
 This approach spans the same possible results as the simplification discussed in Section 2.3.

 If the undertaking cannot map the exposure to the risk zones, but has knowledge about the possible risk zones within the region, the mapping of this exposure can be performed to the highest risk weight within the corresponding subset of risk zones.
-This approach is somewhat similar to the one discussed in Section 2.1, but includes prudency.
+This approach is somewhat similar to the one discussed in Section 2.1, but includes prudency and avoids the technical difficulties.

 There can be combinations of a) and b).
 This approach is somewhat similar to the one discussed in Section 2.1, with less prudency as b).